armory/docs/content/en/includes/armory-operator/deploy-spin-kust.md

-Once you have configured your patch files, you can deploy Armory Enterprise.
+Once you have configured your patch files, you can deploy Armory Continuous Deployment.

 1. Create the `spinnaker` namespace: